-(i) "O" represents the Company (ii) Subsidiaries are numbered starting from "1".
+(i) "0" represents the Company (ii) Subsidiaries are numbered starting from "1".

-Note 2: 1 represents a trading counterparty; 2 indicates the necessity of short-term financing.
+1 represents a trading counterparty; 2 indicates the necessity of short-term financing.

-Note 3: According to each subsidiary's "Procedures for Loans to Other Parties", for other companies or entities having short-term financing needs, the amount of loan to a single entity shall not exceed 40% of the net worth reported in the latest financial statements as of December 31, 2024.
+According to each subsidiary's "Procedures for Loans to Other Parties", for other companies or entities having short-term financing needs, the amount of loan to a single entity shall not exceed 40% of the net worth reported in the latest financial statements as of December 31, 2024.
 For subsidiaries whose voting shares are 100% owned, directly or indirectly, by the parent company, or for the loans between subsidiaries, the preceding limit does not apply; however, the total amount of loans shall not exceed 40 % of the net worth reported in the latest financial statements as of December 31, 2024.

-Note 4: Perfect Choice Co., Ltd. has been liquidated and cancelled by a resolution of the Board of Directors in April 2024, and has applied for cancellation of registration in May 2024 and his expected to companies its limitation in 2025
+Perfect Choice Co., Ltd. has been liquidated and cancelled by a resolution of the Board of Directors in April 2024, and has applied for cancellation of registration in May 2024, and it is constant to expected to expected the company.
+Note 3:

-^{2024,} and it is expected to complete its liquidation in 2025
+and it is expected to complete its liquidation in 2025.